MultiSafepay/docs/content/payments/methods/pay-later/pay-after-delivery/payment-flow.md

 The customer selects Pay After Delivery at checkout and the order details are sent directly to MultiFactor.

 [Redirect flow](/api/#pay-after-delivery---redirect)
-The customer:

-- Selects Pay After Delivery at checkout and is redirected to a MultiSafepay payment page
-- Provides their birthdate, bank account, email address, and phone number
+The customer is redirected to a [MultiSafepay payment page](/payment-pages/) agrees to the terms and conditions, and provides their birthdate, bank account, email address, and phone number.
+They are then redirected to your success page.
-- Agrees with the terms and conditions
-- Is redirected to your success page

 {{< /details>}}